percona/everest-doc/docs/use/monitor_endpoints.md

 For information on installing PMM, see [documentation] (https://docs.percona.com/percona-monitoring-and-management/setting-up/index.html).

 ## Add monitoring from the UI

+!!! warning "warning"
+    When setting up DB cluster monitoring, using endpoints added through the user interface will result in a limited selection of metrics being sent to PMM.
+To receive the full range of metrics (including k8s data points), configure monitoring endpoints using the [Everest CLI](../install/installEverestCLI.md) (`everestctl monitoring enable` command).

 To add monitoring in Percona Everest from the UI:
 {.power-number}